StevenTammen/bibledocs.org/content/subject-index.md

 header-title="The Son and the Father are revealed to be uniquely God"
 %}}

+### Trinity > Roles {#trinity-roles}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/roles-of-the-trinity-in-the-plan-of-god/"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Roles of the Trinity in the Plan of God"

+%}}

+#### Trinity > Roles > Contrasted with non-biblical illustrations for Trinity {#trinity-roles-contrasted-with-non-biblical-illustrations-for-trinity}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/roles-of-the-trinity-in-the-plan-of-god/#roles-of-the-trinity-in-the-plan-of-god"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Roles of the Trinity in the Plan of God" header-title="Roles of the Trinity in the Plan of God"
+%}}

+#### Trinity > Roles > Father {#trinity-roles-father}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/roles-of-the-trinity-in-the-plan-of-god/#the-father-the-1st-person-of-the-trinity"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Roles of the Trinity in the Plan of God" header-title="The Father (the 1st Person of the Trinity)"
+%}}

+#### Trinity > Roles > Holy Spirit {#trinity-roles-holy-spirit}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/roles-of-the-trinity-in-the-plan-of-god/#the-holy-spirit-the-3rd-person-of-the-trinity"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Roles of the Trinity in the Plan of God" header-title="The Holy Spirit (the 3rd Person of the Trinity)"
+%}}

+#### Trinity > Roles > Son {#trinity-roles-son}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/roles-of-the-trinity-in-the-plan-of-god/#the-son-the-2nd-person-of-the-trinity"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Roles of the Trinity in the Plan of God" header-title="The Son (the 2nd Person of the Trinity)"
+%}}

 ### Trinity > Scripture alone is sufficient for establishing the teaching {#trinity-scripture-alone-is-sufficient-for-establishing-the-teaching}

 {{% subject-index-link